-Students who do not meet the 2.00 (UG) minimum cumulative and/or term grade point average standards are placed on academic warning.
+Students who do not meet the 3.00 (GR) minimum cumulative and/or term grade point average standards are placed on academic warning.
 Students placed on academic warning will receive official notification from the Office of the Registrar.
 Academic warning status is noted on the student's academic transcript.

-A student on academic warning is required to schedule an appointment with an Academic Coach in the Office of Student Academic Support Services (Traditional Undergraduate) / their advisor or Program Director (TAWC) to complete an Academic Success Plan no later than the date indicated in the letter.
+A student on academic warning is required to schedule an appointment with their advisor or Program Director to complete an Academic Success Plan no later than the date indicated in the letter.
 A hold preventing registration of future coursework is placed on the student's record until this condition is met.